-Vitamin C or also known as L-ascorbic acid is essential for the formation of collagen, which is the primary protein that is necessary for our bones, cartilage and connective tissues.
-This vitamin is an antioxidant that protects our cells from free radicals where its accumulation generates oxidative stress that is harmful to our body.
+Vitamin C also known as L-ascorbic acid is essential in the formation of collagen, which is the primary protein that is necessary for bones, cartilage and connective tissues.
+It has antioxidant properties that protects cells from free radicals as well as help promote skin health and immune function.

 Ascorbic acid is considered as a water-soluble vitamin in which our bodies do not produce or store on its own so it is very important to replenish our supply and get our daily intake of vitamin C from the foods we eat or dietary supplements we take in order to promote optimal health.